 Risk Factor Relevancy Analysis

 How do you know that data you collected are any indicator for predicting risk?
 In another words, how can you determine that a variable can be a factor for future risk, e.g., credit defaults or insurance claims?
 An answer is correlation analysis.
 Correlation is measured between -1 and 1.
 It indicates the degree of association between two variables.
 If coefficient is 1, two have perfectly positive correlation.
 If itís -1, two have perfectly negative correlation.
 It itís 0, two have no association at all.
 CMSR correlation link analysis, shown below, is a visualization tool for many-to-many variable correlation analysis.
 Positive correlations are shown in bright red color, while negative correlations are shown in bight blue color.

 Risky Segments Profiling

 Profiling risky customer segments is very useful.
 Customers at risky customer groups may be identified using CMSR hotspot drill-down tools.
 It can identify risky customer segments through systematic search using artificial intelligence techniques.
-It can search profiles of risky segment in terms of risk probability, average risk amount, and so on.
+It can search profiles of risky segments in terms of risk probability, average risk amount, and so on.
 For example, assume an insurance company keeps records on motor vehicle insurance information in its database containing driver and vehicle information: Gender, age, license experience, education, occupation, drinking, smoking, mobile phone use; vehicle manufacturer, type, model, year make, and so on.
 The company wishes to know which motor vehicle insurance is at the highest risk groups or highest average insurance payouts.
 The following is a possible output of hotspot profiling analysis;

-Risk modeling refers to the use of predictive modeling techniques to determine the risk level of financial portfolios.
+Risk preditive modeling refers to the use of predictive modeling techniques to determine the risk level of financial portfolios.
 Different modeling tasks require different risk modeling techniques.
-When abundant past historical data is available, predictive modeling techniques, such as neural network (as shown in the following figure) and decision tree, can be applied.
+When abundant past historical data is available, predictive modeling techniques based on machine learning, such as neural network (as shown in the following figure) and decision tree, can be applied.